nipy/mindboggle/README.rst

 We have tested the software most extensively with Python 3.5.1 on Ubuntu Linux 14.04.

 ..
-    1. Support, bugs, and help
+    1. Citation, support, bugs, and help
     2. Installing Mindboggle
     3. Running Mindboggle
     4. Preprocessing